Drug supply charges explained

 Penalties vary significantly based on drug type, quantity, and individual circumstances

-A drug supply charge is a serious criminal matter requiring careful legal consideration
+A drug supply charge is generally regarded as a serious criminal matter that people often approach with careful legal consideration.

 Common situations